Hurricane and storm surge warnings issued for parts of SC, NC as Florence nears

 The National Weather Service office in Charleston continued to alert of the high risk of dangerous rip currents and coastal flooding through the week, including the effects of the storm.

-South Carolina Gov. Henry McMaster on Monday ordered an evacuation of storm surge and flood-prone coastal areas and ordered the lanes reversed for it on Interstate 26 out of Charleston and U.S. 501 out of Myrtle Beach.
+Gov. Henry McMaster on Monday ordered an evacuation of storm surge and flood-prone coastal areas and ordered the lanes reversed for it on Interstate 26 out of Charleston and U.S. Highway 501 out of Myrtle Beach.
 Eastbound lanes were closed Tuesday.

 McMaster on Tuesday removed the order from the lower part of the coast south of the Charleston area, except for Edisto Beach.